docker/docs/desktop/extensions-sdk/index.md

 There are also optional instructions on [how to set authentication](build/oauth2-flow.md) for your extension.

-This section also provides sample folders with ready-to-go examples that walk you through building:
+This build section provides sample folders with ready-to-go examples that walk you through building:

 - A frontend extension based on plain HTML
 - A simple Docker extension that contains only a UI part and is based on ReactJS.
 This is useful if you want to develop an extension which consists exclusively of a visual part with no services running in the VM.
 - An extension that invokes Docker CLI commands
 - A simple backend extension

+>Note
+>
-Whilst you're building your extension, make sure you follow our [design](design/design-guidelines.md) and [UI styling](design/overview.md) guidelines to ensure visual consistency and [level AA accessibility standards](https://www.w3.org/WAI/WCAG2AA-Conformance).
+>Whilst you're building your extension, make sure you follow our [design](design/design-guidelines.md) and [UI styling](design/overview.md) guidelines to ensure visual consistency and [level AA accessibility standards](https://www.w3.org/WAI/WCAG2AA-Conformance).

 If your extension requires additional services running in the Docker Desktop VM, see the [VM UI](https://github.com/docker/extensions-sdk/tree/main/samples/vm-service) example.